-- Afterwards, Kuznet (with Nobel prize award) found that the average propensity to consume is fairly constant over long periods of time - The Consumption Puzzle: Studies of household data and short time-series found a relationship between consumption and income similar to the one Keynes conjectured.
-But studies of long timeseries found that the average propensity to consume did not vary systematically with income
+- The earliest studies indicate that the Keynesian consumption function is a good approximation of how consumers behave - Then Kuznet (with Nobel prize award) found that the average propensity to consume is fairly constant over long periods of time - The Consumption Puzzle: Studies of household data and short time-series found a relationship between consumption and income similar to the one Keynes conjectured.
+But studies of long time-series found that the average propensity to consume did not vary systematically with income

-• Franco Modigliani (life-cycle hypothesis) and Milton Friedman (permanentincome hypothesis) each proposed explanations of these seemingly contradictory findings (each won the Nobel).
+Franco Modigliani (life-cycle hypothesis) and Milton Friedman (permanentincome hypothesis) each proposed explanations of these seemingly contradictory findings (each won the Nobel).
 Both rely on the theory of consumer behavior proposed earlier by Irving Fisher